 Exclude From Integrated Mesh allows you to exclude a 2D layer from draping on an integrated mesh scene layer.
 Click the menu and click each layer to exclude it from draping on the integrated mesh scene layer.

 Navigate underground allows navigation under the ground surface for the current view.
-This option is only available on the ground surface and is grayed out on custom surfaces.
+This option is only available on the ground surface and is disabled on custom surfaces.

 Use Apply Flat Shading For Tin Data to shade faces of TIN data consistently without applying smoothing.

-When you want the surface to draw as a physical surface in the map (scene), choose a color, and optionally check Shade surface relative to the scene's light position to emphasize variations in relief.
+When you want the surface to draw as a physical surface in the map (scene), choose a color, and optionally check Shade Relative To Light Position to emphasize variations in relief.
 This is typically done when there is no basemap in the scene.